illumos/docs/docs/contributing/index.md

 a commercial entity, it is best to include reviewers from outside your company, but this is not required.

-Your [RTI advocate](../about/leadership#advocates) is the ultimate arbiter of whether your review is sufficient.
+The [core team member](../about/leadership#core-team) looking at your integration request will discuss the review you have received with you, and will ultimately decide whether your change has undergone sufficient review.

-If you don't know how to find adequate review, you may post the changes to the developer mailing list to ask for feedback, or ask the RTI advocates if there is anyone in particular they'd like to see review the code.
+If you don't know how to find adequate review, you may post the changes to the developer mailing list to ask for feedback, or ask the core team if there is anyone in particular they'd like to see review the code.

 When seeking review, it is generally best to upload to some web-based review or source hosting system, rather than attach a patch to your list e-mail.
 The